astrobatty/ceres/README.md

     17- path to the CCF plot file

 # Dependencies
-CERES has been succesfully tested with python2.6 and python2.7 on OS X and Linux systems.
+CERES has been successfully tested with python2.6 and python2.7 on OS X and Linux systems.

 Some python packages need to be installed: